Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce RTX 2080, in theory, should perform just a bit faster than the Radeon RX Vega 56 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce RTX 2080 will be 9% faster than the Radeon RX Vega 56 in general, because of its greater bandwidth. (explain)

-Texel RateThe GeForce RTX 2080 should be just a bit (approximately 8%) better at anisotropic filtering than the Radeon RX Vega 56. (explain)
+Texel RateThe GeForce RTX 2080 is a small bit (more or less 8%) better at texture filtering than the Radeon RX Vega 56. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce RTX 2080 is a better choice, and very much so. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce RTX 2080 is superior to the Radeon RX Vega 56, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison